hougesen/twitchy/README.md

 # twitchy

-Twitchy is a client library for the Twitch API.
+Twitchy is a very WIP client library for the Twitch API.